 Germany’s second biggest city is also one of its most cosmopolitan destinations.
-As such, Hamburg has a lot to offer to visitors; but it can be very expensive.
-If you are visiting this vibrant city and want to save some money, here is a nice collection of free things to do in Hamburg.
+As such, Hamburg has a lot to offer to visitors; but it can all add up and become very expensive.
+If you are visiting this vibrant city and want to save some money, here is a nice selection of free things to do in Hamburg.

-Stroll in the Park at Planten un Blomen
+Go for a Stroll in the Park at Planten und Blomen

-Hamburg’s most famous park stretches along the city center all the way down to the harbour.
-This beautiful urban park features one of the largest Japanese gardens in Europe, a daily display of fountains dancing to music, and a tropical greenhouse.
-During the spring, when a lot of the flowers are in bloom, the views are spectacular.
-In the summertime, there are a few festivals and performances; while in winter, visitors can enjoy skating in the ice rink.
+Hamburg’s most famous park stretches along the city centre all the way down to the harbour.
+This beautiful urban park features one of the largest Japanese gardens in Europe, a daily display of fountains “dancing” to music, and a tropical greenhouse.
+During spring, when a lot of flowers are in bloom, the views are spectacular.
+In the summertime, there are a few festivals and performances taking place in the park; while in winter, visitors can enjoy skating in the ice rink.

 Admire the Architecture at HafenCity